 I stumbled across this record at a Half-Price books store.
 I had never seen it, nor have I seen it since.
 Judy.
-London.1969.
+London.
+1969.
 Considering I was already a Judy Garland fan and knew that she had died in 1969, I had to pay the 4.99.
 It is billed as her very last recording on the sleeve.

 I’ve read many articles over the legendary Judy Garland and have watched numerous documentaries.
 I have watched over half of her movies and would say she had me wrapped up at “Somewhere.”
-The struggles this legendary hollywood star went through were tragic.
+The struggles this legendary Hollywood star went through were tragic.
 They all seemed to stem from low self-confidence and persistent questioning of herself.
 She was always good enough for her audience, but never for herself.

 How completely wrong I was.

 The album is mixed mostly with Garland’s biggest hits.
-There are also a few songs that were only recorded on this recording.
+There are also a few songs that were only recorded on this album.
 Although, this is by no means a professionally mixed album.
 Garland was being encouraged to start recording again, but as I mentioned before, self-doubt was getting the best of her.
-Her then husband, Mickey Deans, recorded her performances on the second tier of the auditorium to prove to Judy that her voice was still in superb form.
+Her then-husband, Mickey Deans, recorded her performances on the second tier of the auditorium to prove to Judy that her voice was still in superb form.
 So the recording is a little scratchy, sometimes distant sounding, but it caught the essence of the Garland touch.

 The album opens with “I Belong to London (London Belongs to Me).”
-This was a real crowd pleasure with her English audience.
+This was a real crowd pleaser with her English audience.
 She then goes into her signature hit “Get Happy” from Summer Stock.
-Then she goes into one of my all time favorites, “The Man That Got Away.”
+Then she goes into one of my all-time favorites, “The Man That Got Away.”
 This is one of her best recordings of this song.
 For once she didn’t sound plagued with its negative connotations, but she was able to sing it as if she was giving advice.
 She also inserted a few stylization changes in there, that portrayed a new chapter.
 The first side then closes with “I’d Like to Hate Myself in the Morning.”
 A song written specifically for an album of new material for Garland, but was never made.

 Side two opens with “Just in Time.”
 This is the only recording of this song by Garland.
 She then goes into her classic melody of “You Made Me Love You,” “For Me and My Gal,” and “The Trolley Song.”
 She then performed “For Once in My Life” and “San Francisco.”
 The former is her only known recording of the song, but the latter song she performed many times.